zeekhoo-okta/generator-okta-oidc-apigee/README.md

     `http://okta_oidc-test.apigee.net/web`

 2. Initiate the flow.
-Just click the "Apigee+Okta Example Auth" button.
-This action sends a request to the /oauth2/authorization proxy endpoint, initiating OAuth2.
-The AuthorizationServver (Apigee Edge) then redirects the browser to Okta for login.
+Just click the `[Apigee+Okta Example Login]` button.
+This action sends a request to the `/oauth2/authorize` proxy endpoint, initiating OAuth2.
+The AuthorizationServver (Apigee) which redirects the browser to Okta for login.